johnfedoruk/bangular/aio/content/guide/dependency-injection-in-action.md

 Get a service from a dependency injector by giving it a ***token***.

-You usually let Angular handle this transaction by specifying a constructor parameter and its type.
+You usually let Bangular handle this transaction by specifying a constructor parameter and its type.
 The parameter type serves as the injector lookup *token*.
-Angular passes this token to the injector and assigns the result to the parameter.
+Bangular passes this token to the injector and assigns the result to the parameter.
 Here's a typical example: